Orion-Zheng/Orion-Zheng.github.io/_pages/about.md

 ---
 permalink: /
-title: "academicpages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "About Andy"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-Hello there!
+Hello !
 I’m Zian(Andy) Zheng, an AI enthusiast on a quest for challenges and unexplored horizons.
 As a Master’s student, I’m always eager to push boundaries and embrace novel ideas.
 Beyond the tech realm, I thrive on adrenaline-fueled outdoor pursuits like skydiving, scuba diving, free diving, climbing, and kayaking.
 Whether it’s conquering algorithms or mountains, I relish every opportunity to grow, learn, and adapt.

 Research:
 ------